MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Details

+where $i$ is the length of the entire sequence in frames, $f_0$ is the ground truth fundamental frequency curve, and $\hat{f_0}$ is the estimated fundamental frequency curve.

-The multi-scale spectral loss used in DDSP~\citep{engel2020ddsp} is used for the reconstruction loss.
-The multi-scale spectral loss computes the L1 difference between Short-Time Fourier Transform (STFT) of the predicted and target audio in different FFT sizes.
-Given the spectrogram of the predicted audio $\hat{S}_i$ and that of the target audio $S_i$ with FFT size $i$, the multi-scale spectral loss computes the $L1$ difference between $\hat{S}_i$ and $S_i$ as well as $\log \hat{S}_i$ and $\log S_i$:
+The multi-scale spectral loss, $\mathcal{L}_{spec}$, is used for the reconstruction loss.
+This loss is used for reconstruction in the original DDSP paper~\citep{engel2020ddsp}.
+The multi-scale spectral loss computes the L1 difference between the magnitude spectrogram of the predicted and target audio by comparing the computed spectrograms at a number of different FFT sizes.
+Given the magnitude spectrogram of the predicted audio $\hat{S}_i$ and that of the target audio $S_i$ with FFT size $i$, the multi-scale spectral loss computes the $L1$ difference between $\hat{S}_i$ and $S_i$ as well as $\log \hat{S}_i$ and $\log S_i$:

-The adversarial loss used to train the dilated convolutional network in the Synthesis Generator combines a least-squares GAN (LSGAN)~\citep{mao2017least} objective and a feature matching objective objective~\citep{kumar2019melgan}:
+The adversarial loss, $\mathcal{L}_{adv}$, used to train the dilated CNN in the Synthesis Generator.
+This loss combines a least-squares GAN (LSGAN)~\citep{mao2017least} objective and a feature matching objective objective~\citep{kumar2019melgan}:

-Given discriminator network $D_k$ in $k$-th scale, the LSGAN objective to train the Synthesis Generator can be written as:
+Given discriminator network $D_k$ in $k$-th scale, the LSGAN objective to train the Synthesis Generator can be written as